How to stop taking Valium

 Interested in quitting Valium (diazepam)?

-Seek medical help.
 For one, it’s not always easy to quit taking this medication.
 Developing tolerance to Valium as well as physical dependence is expected when you take diazepam daily for more than a week.
 Plus, it’s hard to quit without experiencing side effects even when you aren’t addicted to Valium.
-Plus, some diazepam withdrawal symptoms include delirium, seizures, and death.
-Finally, some medications may help you during Valium withdrawal.
+Some diazepam withdrawal symptoms include delirium, seizures, and death.
+Finally, some medications may help you during Valium (diazepam) Withdrawal.

 Learn more about Valium dependence, addiction, and how to stop taking Valium below.
 Then, ask you questions about stopping Valium at the end.